By Stephanie Younger •

 “Environmental racism refers to the institutional rules, regulations, policies or government and/or corporate decisions that deliberately target certain communities for locally undesirable land uses and lax enforcement of zoning and environmental laws, resulting in communities being disproportionately exposed to toxic and hazardous waste based upon race.
 Environmental racism is caused by several factors, including intentional neglect, the alleged need for a receptacle for pollutants in urban areas, and a lack of institutional power and low land values of people of color.
 It is a well-documented fact that communities of color and low-income communities are disproportionately impacted by polluting industries (and very specifically, hazardous waste facilities) and lax regulation of these industries.”“Environmental Justice & Environmental Racism,” Green Action

 My call-to-action to the press, schools, and political leaders is to give Black and Brown youth, who have been fighting for climate justice for a long time, the same attention and energy you gave to white youth who are urging political leaders to take action.
-Give us the same positive news coverage you gave to white climate activists, instead of calling us divisive for acknowledging intersectionality.
+We deserve the same positive news coverage that was gave to white youth, many who recently became climate activists, instead of calling us divisive, instead of criminalizing us and instead of erasing our voices.